glouppe/info8006-introduction-to-ai/lecture1.md

 ## The Turing test (the Imitation Game)

-- A computer passes the test if a human operator, after posing some written questions, cannot tell whether the written responses come from a person or from a computer.
+A computer passes the test if a human operator, after posing some written questions, cannot tell whether the written responses come from a person or from a computer.

-- *Operational* definition of intelligence.

 .grid[
 .col-2-3[